ksanislo/TitleDB/README.md

 TitleDB.com API rewritten as a proper Python WSGI application.

-I'll try to get some proper docs written up on the new API so you can figure out how you want handle all the new stuff, but here's the short version if you just want to play with it.
+I'll try to get some proper docs written up on the new API, but here's the short version if you just want to play with it.
 Right now the overall idea is that there's a /v1/, which is the "nested" collection view of /v1/entry that doesn't show base64 encoded data (currently just icon data), all other collections are un-nested views.
-Calling / directly just reports some information about the backend (Only latest API version right now.
-This may change before this moves to prod.)
+Calling / directly reports some information about the backend and available paths.

 Normal object collections (mods can edit/add to as required):
-/entry
-/category
+/v1/entry
+/v1/category

 File object collections (these will generally will be filled by the scan/import and should be mostly static except for 'active'):
-/cia
+/v1/cia
-/tdsx (starting with numbers will cause problems for developers) /smdh
+/v1/tdsx (starting with numbers will cause problems for developers)
-/xml
-/arm9
+/v1/smdh
+/v1/xml
+/v1/arm9

 Special object collections (File object, but with editable "mapping" script that moderators will need to provide/edit):
 /assets

 When a collection is called with a GET, the collection will return a list of all items where the 'active' field is set to True, as such you can make a new entry, just by POSTing the json { "active": True } to a collection URL, though it's more useful to post the full json object for what you wish to create at once.
 Some fields like 'id' can't be changed or specified, but you will get your new object with it defined in the result.